tidyverse/tidyverse.org/content/blog/tidymodels-sparsity/index.md

 </div>

-These improvements are tightly related to the memory allocation which depends on the sparsity of the data set that is produced by the recipe.
+These improvements are tightly related to memory allocation, which depends on the sparsity of the data set produced by the recipe.
 This is why it is hard to say how much benefit you will see.
 We have seen orders of magnitudes of improvements, both in terms of time and memory allocation.
 We have also been able to fit models where previously the data was too big to fit in memory.

-Please see the post on tidymodels.org which goes into more detail as to when you are likely to see a benefit from this, and how to change your recipes and workflows to take full advantage of this new feature.
+Please see the post on tidymodels.org, which goes into more detail about when you are likely to benefit from this and how to change your recipes and workflows to take full advantage of this new feature.

 TODO: add tidymodels.org post about sparse recipes in tidymodels